tinyplex/tinywidgets/README.md

 5. The Vite server should start up.
 Go the URL shown and enjoy!

-Note that you can also create a production build with `npm run build`.

-The Vite server should start up.
-Go the URL shown and enjoy!

 <img width="1160" alt="image" src="https://github.com/user-attachments/assets/073a26dc-4212-4ab0-b5a0-d968ac47342c">

 Note that you can also create a production build with `npm run build`.